Here’s everything you need to know about how U.S. tax relief for small business programs will affect your 2022 tax return.

 Working with a professional all year round can help you keep your books in good standing come tax season.
 If things are a bit disorganized this time around (no judgment!), our bookkeeping partners at Bench can help.

-Don’t have time—or want—to do your taxes yourself.
+Don’t have time—or want—to do your taxes yourself?
 Try Taxfyle.
 They pair you with professional CPAs or Enrolled Agents to make working with a tax professional simple.
-Here’s how Taxfyle can take end-of-year tax filing off your plate.
+They may even be able to find more small business tax deductions to take advantage of and help you reduce your tax bill even more.
+Learn how Taxfyle can take end-of-year tax filing off your plate here.